fantauzzi/CarND-Traffic-Sign-Classifier-Project/README.md

  - sklearn
  - tensorflow

 Usage of a GPU supported by Tensorflow is advisable.
-Computation takes a couple of minute on an NVIDIA GTX 970.
+Computation takes a couple of minutes on an NVIDIA GTX 970.

 ---
 ### Data Set Summary & Exploration